AllenDowney/TheShakes/README.md

 ## Treatment

-If you won the argument, roll one die.
+If you won the argument, take a die from the table and roll it.

 If the outcome is less than or equal to the efficacy of your treatment, the patient recovers.

-Add 1 to the number of patients you have treated, and if the patient recovered, add 1 to the number of patients you have saved.
+In that case, take one of the tokens that represents a saved patient.

-You might find it convenient to use tally marks.
+Keep the die you just rolled so that you always have one die for each patient you have treated, plus the die you started with.

 ## Winning